 Failure to design, implement and maintain the necessary security in your products can result in undesirable litigation if your products don’t adequately protect customer data.

 Data privacy is high on the agenda of regulatory authorities, whether they are regional or industry-specific.
-Failure to adequately secure data end to end can result in large fines and sactions.
+Failure to adequately secure data end to end can result in large fines and sanctions.

 Companies are spending millions developing innovative IoT technologies and much of that is in software and AI.
 Poor security can allow this valuable IP to be stolen.

-Data is the lifeblood of IoT, and data that is not adquately secured can be easily manipulated, resulting in inaccurate, poor business decisions, potentially negating the benefits of IoT projects.
+Data is the lifeblood of IoT, and data that is not adequately secured can be easily manipulated, resulting in inaccurate, poor business decisions, potentially negating the benefits of IoT projects.

 IoT is booming and so will the number of attacks and security threats, while user safety and data confidentiality are more important than ever.